civicrm/civicrm-dev-docs/docs/framework/setting.md

 ## Settings Definition

-Settings are defined in the /settings directory, in files ending with `.settings.php`
+Settings are defined in the /settings directory, in files ending with `.setting.php`

 Each file consists of a php snippet which returns an array.
 Array keys are strings corresponding with each setting's name.
 Values are an array of metadata properties for that setting.
 An example array is as follows: